RajSanjel/clock/README.md

 # Clock
 This is a clock made using js.
-It shows time only for now.
+JsClock!
 ----
-# Features
+## Features
-Alarm Feature.
+- Set Alarm.
-More on way!
+- More will be added on suggestion.